Anytime Protein Peanut Butter Balls Snack

-Let’s face it, we all want dessert.
+Let’s face it, we all want dessert and snacks.
 How can we integrate healthier foods for dessert?
 After workout protein punch?
+This little goodie packs a good protein punch and satisfies that sweet tooth.

 When I was younger an aunt used to make bull’s eyes for the holidays.
 I believe it was like powdered sugar, highly processed peanut butter, potato chips of all things and “dirty” chocolate.
 I LOVED those things, creamy, crunch, salty, sweet, chocolate, what’s not to like?